Skye Jackson

 Stella Vance

-• Favorite Stress Skill: Going on a nature walk
+• Favorite Stress Skill: Walking in nature

 • Non-negotiable Happiness Habit: Gratitude